RHL120/ctp/part_one/chapter1/q4to_q6.md

 As far as I can tell, on Facebook, it is impossible for one to be friends with themselves so objects can never have identity morphisms thus Facebook is not a category
+## Question 6: When is a directed graph a category?
+A directed graph is a category if and only if every vertex has an edge conecting it to its'self and if for every two edges connecting the three nodes a to b and b to c there is a third edge connecting a to b